A cracked tooth at midnight. A throbbing abscess that won't let you sleep. A child crying from sudden tooth pain on a Saturday morning.

 Accident and Emergency departments are not equipped to treat dental problems.
 They can manage pain relief and prescribe antibiotics for infections, but they cannot fill a tooth, drain an abscess properly, or replace a crown.
 Go to A&E only if swelling is affecting your breathing or swallowing, as this is a medical emergency.

-Getting seen quickly is straightforward:
+Getting seen quickly at our Hall Green practice is straightforward:

 Contact Robinhood Dental Practice as early as possible.
 Emergency slots are prioritised for patients in pain.